HumanCompatibleAI/adversarial-policies/README.md

 Many of the experiments are computationally intensive.
 You can run them on a single machine, but it might take several weeks.
 We use [Ray](https://github.com/ray-project/ray) to run distributed experiments.
 We include example configs in `src/modelfree/configs/ray/`.
-You will need to, at a minimum, edit the config to use your own AMI (anything with Docker should work) and private key.
+To use `aws.yaml` you will need to, at a minimum, edit the config to use your own AMI (anything with Docker should work) and private key.
 Then just run `ray up <path-to-config>` and it will start a cluster.
 SSH into the head node, start a shell in Docker, and then follow the above instructions.
 The script should automatically detect it is part of a Ray cluster and run on the existing Ray server, rather than starting a new one.

 # Contributions